 Porvoo’s history dates back to the pre-historic times when the river Porvoonjoki was an important trade route for Finnish tribes.

-Swedes inhabited Porvoo around the 13th-century, built the Porvoo Castle on the hill and named the town Borgå that translates to castle river.
+Swedes inhabited Porvoo around the 13th century, built the Porvoo Castle on the hill, and named the town Borgå which translates to the castle river.
 The settlement was given town rights in around 1380.

-Porvoo had to face a lot of damage because of the Russo-Swedish war during the 16th-century.
+This Finnish town had to face a lot of damage because of the Russo-Swedish war during the 16th century.
 The town was burned to the ground and it rose like a Phoenix from the ashes.

 Things to do in Porvoo